HADES-S/corpus-Set/README.md

 # Corpus-Set

-gather all the chinese corpus
+this repo aims to gather all the chinese corpus I can find.